 What’s more, Python is extremely well-suited for data-based development work which is prevalent today.
 In addition to that, machine learning frameworks such as: TensorFlow and PyTorch work efficiently when written in Python.
 Finally, this programming language offers a number of ready-made libraries for cloud services (GCP, AWS, Azure).

-On top of that, seeing that a series of releases is planned in Django for the next five years, Python ensures an environment in which we can easily keep up with these changes.
+On top of that, seeing that a series of releases is planned in Django for the next four years, Python ensures an environment in which we can easily keep up with these changes.

 Planned Django releases 2019-2025, source: django-project.com